-When undertaking procurement, comply with NSW Government and your own agency guidelines and policies.
+If undertaking procurement, comply with NSW Government and your own agency guidelines and policies.
 Consult the NSW Government Procurement Policy Framework.
-Contact your cluster's internal procurement team for specific guidance.
+Contact your agency's procurement team for specific guidance.

-In a procurement Request for Quotation (RfQ), include all the information a consultant will need to effectively design and cost their proposal, including information on the initiative, context for the evaluation, evaluation requirements, what data are available and what expertise is required.
-Table 6 provides information that may be useful to include when completing the Buy NSW Request for Quotation-Part A-specification template.
-Consider where the commissioning agency should own the intellectual property rights for data collected and models developed.
+For the evaluation brief, include all the information the evaluator(s) will need to effectively design and resource the evaluation, including information on the initiative, context for the evaluation, evaluation requirements, what data is available and what expertise is required.
+Table 6 provides information that may be useful to include when engaging with an external consultant.
+This may be included in a Memorandum of Understanding or when completing the Buy NSW Request for Quotation-Part A-specification template.
+Consider where the agency should own the intellectual property rights for data collected and models developed.

-Table 6: Example information for consultancy brief
+Table 6: Example information for an evaluation brief